KoliosterNikolayIliev/KoliosterNikolayIliev/README.md

 -->

-Junior software developer with around 2 years of experience in creating single-page applications, backend applications and more.
+Blockchain / Python web developer with around 2 years of experience in creating single-page applications, backend applications, DAP's and more
-Honest, responsible team player with experience in engineering, customer interaction, sales.
-My latest ongoing project is web scraping data gathering and analysis app using django for backend and react for the front end.
-Most of my latest contributions currently are done to private repositories.